Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ### 3.3.
 The Dependency Recipe and Resolver

 To ensure a flexible and MATLAB-native interface, dependencies are defined programmatically using a fluent interface provided by the **Resolver**.
-This recipe replaces string-based URIs.

 * **Role:** The Resolver translates a dependency recipe into a specific **Provenance Hash**.
 * **Syntax:** `resolver.get('source_stage').where(...).transform(...)`